Real Estate Transfer Fee Common Questions - C

 1. Is the sale from a Chapter 128 (Wis.
 Stats.) receiver exempt from transfer fee?

-• Third-party with no prior interest in the mortgage, then it is not exempt and a transfer fee is due on the sale price.
-If the sale is nominal, the fee is due on the real estate's fair market value.
+If sold to a third party with no prior interest, it is not exempt, and a transfer fee is due on the sale price (or estimate value if the sale is nominal).

 Condos (Condominiums, Dockominiums, Garageominiums)